Surromind-AI/driver_status_face_direction/README.md

 # driver_status_face_direction
+Check driver's status by checking following information
-Check the face direction of the driver by CPG algorithm
+   - the face direction of the driver by CPG algorithm
+   - eyes open/close status of the driver by CPG algorithm